 - How do I know if it’s for me?

-What is it?
-And what does it do?
+What is nitrous oxide?
+And what does it feel like?

 How does nitrous oxide work?

-- a tingling sensation, especially in the arms and legs, or a feeling of vibration (“parasthesia”), quickly followed by
+- a tingling sensation, especially in the arms and legs, or a feeling of vibration, quickly followed by

 - warm sensations, and

-- a feeling of well-being, euphoria and/or floating.
-During heavier sedation, hearing may dissolve into a constant, electronic-like throbbing.
+- a feeling of well-being, euphoria and perhaps floating.

-- Nitrous oxide works very rapidly – it reaches the brain within 20 seconds, and relaxation and pain-killing properties develop after 2 or 3 minutes.
+- It kicks in very quickly.
+It reaches the brain within just 20 seconds, and relaxation and pain-killing effects set in after 2 or 3 minutes.

-- For certain procedures – those involving gums rather than teeth (e. g. deep cleaning) – it may be possible to use nitrous instead of local anaesthesia.
+- For certain things such as deep cleaning, it may be possible to use nitrous instead of numbing shots.
 N2O acts as a painkiller on soft tissues such as gums.
-However, its pain-relieving effects vary a lot from person to person and can’t be relied upon.
+But the effect varies a lot from person to person.

-- Inhalation sedation is very safe.
-It has very few side effects and the drugs used have no ill effects on the heart, lungs, liver, kidneys, or brain.
+- It’s incredibly safe and has very few side effects.
+There are no ill effects on the heart, lungs, liver, kidneys, or brain.